romulobil/ocs-inventory-ufpa/README.md

 :warning: Note, there is a _dot_ in the final of below command.
 Remember, this dot represent a special directory on GNU/Linux system, that is, the itself directory.
 > $ sudo docker build -t ocsinventory/ocsinventory-docker-image-ctic:2.8 .

-:warning: Before to execute the next command, don't forget to setting up the database password credentials inside the _docker-compose.yml_ file.
+:warning: Before to execute the next command, don't forget to configure the database password credentials inside the _docker-compose.yml_ file.
 Theses credentials are:
 - `OCS_DB_PASS`
 - `MYSQL_ROOT_PASSWORD`
 - `MYSQL_PASSWORD`